pennacchietti210890/rag-example/tests/README.md

-# Testing the RAG Financial Reports Application
+# Testing the RAG Example Application

-This directory contains tests for the RAG Financial Reports application.
+This directory contains tests for the RAG Example application.
 The tests are organized into unit tests and functional tests.

 ## Test Structure